How to Ace a Developer Phone Interview

-We wrote a popular series of posts last year on how to rock Palantir on-site interviews.
+We wrote a popular series of posts last year on how to ace Palantir on-site interviews.
 However, this advice does you no good if you don’t make it past the first hurdle: the phone interview.
 In this post, I’d like to give you some simple tips to maximize your chances on the phone interview.

 The tips in this section will seem trivial, but you’d be surprised at how many candidates mess up the basics.
 It’ll be much harder for you to show us how awesome you are if you don’t do these things: